-Going forward, prospects for building a large all-sky sample at substantial redshifts look best with SNIa.
-Surveillance at high cadence with moderate aperture telescopes suffice to detect the $\sim 10^3$ SNIa within z=0.1 that erupt each year.
+Going forward, prospects for building a large all-sky sample at substantial redshifts look best with SN Ia.
+Surveillance at high cadence with moderate aperture telescopes suffice to detect the $\sim 10^3$ SNe Ia within $z=0.1$ that erupt each year.
 With samples of many thousand, with photometry at multiple passbands and accompanying spectra, it should be possible to empirically calibrate variations in the properties of the explosion events, providing relative distances accurate to 5\%.
 Vulnerability to systematics should be reduced roughly linearly with the improved statistical accuracy.

-What remains is the coupling between the near field calibration and the far field mapping.
-The approach of coupling between cepheids and SNIa may be reaching its limits.
-Proximate SNIa are few and the requisite monitoring required to characterize distant cepheids will challenge resources.
-Prospects are better with TRGB, bright in the infrared and accessible to 40~Mpc or more with a single exposure sequence per target with James Webb Space Telescope (JWST).
-TRGB targets will couple equally to SNIa and SBF hosts.
+What remains is the coupling between the near-field calibration and the far-field mapping.
+The approach of coupling between Cepheids and SN~Ia may be reaching its limits.
+Proximate SNIa are few and the requisite monitoring required to characterize distant Cepheids will challenge resources.
+Prospects are better with TRGB, bright in the infrared and accessible to 40~Mpc or more with a single exposure sequence per target with JWST.
+TRGB targets will couple equally to SN~Ia and SBF hosts.
 JWST will facilitate the SBF methodology with 5\% distance accuracy out to $z \sim 0.07$.
-An all Pop II TRGB$-$SBF path to galaxy distances will complement the Pop I CPLR$-$SNIa path and the availability of two independent methodologies covering the same distance range will provide a good test of systematics.
+An all Population II TRGB$-$SBF path to galaxy distances will complement the Population I CPLR$-$SN~Ia path and the availability of two independent methodologies covering the same distance range will provide a good test of systematics.